DoNOF/DoNOF-Documentation/docs/PNOF57.rst

     D_{kl,ij}={\displaystyle {\textstyle {\displaystyle \dfrac{1}{2\left(2S+1\right)}\sum_{M_{s}=-S}^{S}}}}\left\langle SM_{s}\right|\hat{a}_{k}^{\dagger}\hat{a}_{l}^{\dagger}\hat{a}_{j}\hat{a}_{i}\left|SM_{s}\right\rangle

-In practical applications of NOFT we approximate the 2RDM in terms of the natural occupation numbers
+In practical applications of NOFT we approximate the 2RDM in terms of the natural occupation numbers, so this leads to a NOF, namely

 .. math::